EZ-Robotics/EZ-Template/docs/Docs/user_control.md

 ## set_joystick_threshold()
 Threshold the joystick will return 0 within.
+`threshold` an integer, recommended to be less then 5.
 **Prototype**
 ```cpp
 void set_joystick_threshold(int threshold);